-Gender Equality at workplace is becoming one of the hottest topics of discussion at all organizations’ boardrooms.
+Gender Equality in the workplace is becoming one of the hottest topics of discussion at all organizations’ boardrooms.

-Despite the efforts taken by a significant marginal number of organizations in improving gender equality, female workers claim that they are still facing hurdles in recruitment process, gender pay gap and career progression prospects.
-While this occupational segregation, inadequate growth prospects and unequal wages is illegal, a research made by McKinsey and Company shows that Gender-diverse organizations are 15% more likely to outperform their peers.
+Despite the efforts taken by a significant marginal number of organizations in improving gender equality, female workers claim that they are still facing hurdles in the recruitment process, gender pay gap, and career progression prospects.
+While this occupational segregation, inadequate growth prospects, and unequal wages are illegal, research made by McKinsey and Company shows that Gender-diverse organizations are 15% more likely to outperform their peers.

 So, how organizations can bridge the gap and extend a helping hand to women to up the game by one?

 Organizations can nip the bud of gender discrimination right at the recruitment process by Blind Hiring, a practice in which elementary biasing of candidates like name, age, gender, geography are eliminated.
 Top organizations including Deloitte, HSBS, the BBC are already en route to Blind Hiring.
 Adopting AI/ machine learning-based platform for recruitment screening can close the gender gap as long as the system is not susceptible to human bias.